 (1) An employment relationship existed;

-(2) Employer terminated (or took another adverse employment action against) the employee;
+(2) The employer terminated (or took another adverse employment action against) the employee;

-(3) Termination was in violation of public policy;
+(3) The termination was in violation of public policy;

-(4) Termination was the cause of the employee’s injury; and
+(4) The termination was the cause of the employee’s injury; and

-(5) Employee suffered damages as a result of having been terminated.
+(5) The employee suffered damages as a result of having been terminated.